Lonely, angry, eager to make history: Online mobs are likely to remain a dangerous reality

 But the WallStreetBets blitz and the Capitol riot marked a coming of age for the Internet’s power — not just as a viral joke, but as a way to bend reality, politics and billions of dollars in real-world cash to its own ends.

-In interviews with The Washington Post over the past month, WallStreetBets regulars and QAnon believers voiced wildly different ambitions but similar rationales for joining the communities that drove them to mass action.
+In interviews with The Washington Post over the past month, WallStreetBets regulars and QAnon believers — found via Reddit, the group-chat service Telegram and other digital meeting places — voiced wildly different ambitions but similar rationales for joining the communities that drove them to mass action.

 The online communities offered a sense of belonging and intimacy in a pandemic era of mind-numbing tedium, anxiety and solitude, they said.
-They described feeling energized by anger at common enemies — including doubters and traitors — and fueled by grievance at a corrupt establishment they said had worked against them all along.
+They described feeling energized by anger at common enemies — including doubters and perceived “traitors” — and fueled by grievance at a corrupt establishment they said had worked against them all along.

 Some said they were hungry for emotional connection and eager to participate in an insular culture with its own language, customs and rules, which seemed to promise them a special truth that outsiders wouldn’t understand.
 And when their plans began to take hold, they were thrilled by the grand impact of their collective action, feeling like they had taken part in a revolution.

-They fostered cohesion by styling themselves as countercultural uprisings.
-QAnon adherents call themselves “digital soldiers,” using memes to fight on behalf of former president Donald Trump’s spiritual war.
+They fostered cohesion by styling their actions as countercultural uprisings.
+QAnon adherents call themselves “digital soldiers,” using memes to fight on behalf of former president Donald Trump.
 WallStreetBets subscribers used more self-deprecating names — including offensive terms for people with developmental disabilities — as a nod to their ethos of recklessness: scrappy, irreverent, irrational daredevils, proudly low on the social hierarchy.

 Both movements also developed defense mechanisms for when reality threatened to intrude, echoing conspiracy theories about political and financial elites and chanting slogans: “Hold the line” and “To the moon,” when GameStop’s stock started to collapse, and “Trust the plan,” when President Biden’s swearing-in didn’t trigger mass arrests.